m5c/RestifyReplicationPackage/mkdocs/index.md

 * [Result Replication](replication.md): Center-piece of our replication package is a Jupyter Notebook that takes you through the data analysis and replicates all paper figures on your machine.
     * We offer various levels of inspection, from static prerendered notebook, to dockerized local replication, to in-depth analysis of the implementation in PyCharm.
     * For the replication we provide you with the raw data collected throughout the experiment.
 Then you crunch it locally and replicate the findings, all using convenient scripts.
     * The data analysis was coded for easy inspection and transparency.
-You can at any point in time inspect the well-documented codenbase, and verify our implementation.
+You can at any point in time inspect the well-documented codebase, and verify our implementation.

 ### Material